ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 : Contains a nonce and the cipher suite that the server has selected out of the client's list.
-The server MUST support the extensions listed in {{client-first-flight-sending}} and MUST also ignore any extensions it does not recognize;o this implies that the server MAY implement solely the extensions listed in {{client-first-flight-sending}} and the EarlyDataExtension {{zero-rtt-exchange}}.
+The server MUST support the extensions listed in {{client-first-flight-sending}} and MUST also ignore any extensions it does not recognize this implies that the server can implement solely the extensions listed in {{client-first-flight-sending}}.

 ServerKeyShare [6.3.3]
-: Contains the server's (EC)DHE share for one of the groups offered in the client's ClientKeyShare message.
+: Contains the server's ECDHE share for one of the groups offered in the client's ClientKeyShare message.
 All messages after ServerKeyShare are encrypted using keys derived from the ClientKeyShare and ServerKeyShare.